persees/persees.github.io/_posts/2022-09-25-stored-xss-tp-link-WR740N.md

 <p style='text-align: justify;'>
 This is a demonstration of a few XSS vulnerabilities present in TP-Link WR740N.
 It is possible to inject Javascript code by adding crafted descriptions onto the MAC Filtering tab and the target descriptions from Access Control tab.
 <br>
-Other PoCs exist but they don’t actually allow for the injection of Javascript code: [ExploidDB](https://www.exploit-db.com/exploits/43148)
+Other PoCs exist but they don’t actually allow for the injection of Javascript code: <a href:"https://www.exploit-db.com/exploits/43148">ExploitDB</a>
 <br>
 This is a PoC to demonstrate that is actually possible to inject script tags within the MAC description that leads to store XSS.
 </p>